worksome/enforce-codeowner/README.md

 Enable checkboxes when listing the files in the comment.
 The default value is `false`.

+### `includeDeleted`

+Enable the inclusion of deleted files when checking for code owners.
+The default value is `false`.

 ### `token`

 The token used to authenticate with GitHub and post the comments on the PR.
 Defaults to `github.token`.